Modern Foreign Languages

 Pierre de Coubertin (1863 - 1937), is considered the 'father' and initiator of the modern Olympic Games.
 Year 5 have learnt all about Pierre in their History lessons and have been inspired by his work to re-establish the Olympics!

-Other famous French inventors we can be inspired by:
+Other famous French inventors we are inspired by:

 Gustave Eiffel (1832 - 1922) the French architect and engineer, designed the Eiffel tower for the world expo in Paris.
 He also helped with the construction of the Statue of Liberty in New York.